About CCIDS

 CCIDS brings together the resources of the university and Maine communities to enhance the quality of life for individuals with developmental disabilities and their families.
 Our statewide mission is met through interdisciplinary education, research and evaluation, community engagement, and dissemination of state-of-the-art information that reflect the guiding principles of inclusion, diversity, universal design and access, and social justice.

-CCIDS is part of a national network of congressionally authorized University Centers for Excellence in Developmental Disabilities sponsored by the Administration on Developmental Disabilities (ADD) within the U.S. Department of Health and Human Services (Grant No. 90DD0641).
+CCIDS is part of a national network of congressionally authorized University Centers for Excellence in Developmental Disabilities sponsored by the Office on Intellectual and Developmental Disabilities (OIDD) within the U.S. Department of Health and Human Services (Grant No. 90DDUC0136).

 Interdisciplinary Education

-CCIDS offers Maine’s only nationally and internationally recognized undergraduate and graduate education in Interdisciplinary Disability Studies; and in collaboration with the University of Maine College of Education and Human Development and the Maine Department of Education, Maine’s only graduate study in early intervention, producing graduates that provide leadership in providing policy, services, and supports for young children with special needs and their families.
+CCIDS offers Maine’s only nationally and internationally recognized undergraduate and graduate education in Interdisciplinary Disability Studies; and partners with the University of New Hampshire Institute on Disability, and the Geisel School of Medicine at Dartmouth in the New Hampshire-Maine Leadership Education in Neurodevelopmental and Related Disabilities (NH-ME LEND) Program.
 See Interdisciplinary Education for more information.

 Research and Evaluation